 The concept of risk is often misunderstood, and the term is often misused.
 In conducting risk assessment and communicating risk and risk-related activities, it is important to be clear about what risk means, and in particular, be clear that risk considers both the potential consequence or severity of an event, and the probability or likelihood of that event occurring.
 For example, in comparing the personal risk of driving a car versus commercial air travel, the potential consequence is the same in both cases - catastrophic.
-However, the likelihood of you being killed in a fatal car crash is higher than the likelihood of you being killed in a fatal plane crash.
-Therefore, your personal risk associated with driving a car is higher than your risk associated with commercial air travel, even if some people may perceive commercial air travel to be riskier.
+However, the likelihood of you being killed in a fatal car crash is higher than the likelihood of you being killed in a fatal car crash is higher than the likelihood of you being killed in a fatal car crash is higher than the likelihood of you risk associated with driving a car is higher than your risk associated with commercial air travel, even if some people may perceive commercial air travel to be riskier.